kitzberger/songs/Bar Fights.md

 	guess with lack of kabel that ain't no surprise

-	that's why i spend so many evenings at my grandma's place coz she didn't give a damn what's on the telly screen together we watched "die hard" only sometimes granny shows coz she put me in charge of the remote control
+	that's why i spend so many evenings at my grandma's place coz she didn't give a damn who's on the telly screen together we watched "die hard" only sometimes granny shows coz she put me in charge of the remote control